White-Labeled SendGrid Email Templates for Customer Notifications

 Setting Up SendGrid Sender Verification

-To make sure that your Route4Me Notifications with white-labeled SendGrid templates don’t go to the spam inbox of your recipients, it is recommended to Authenticate the Sender of your email notifications.
-To do so, first, go to Settings from the navigation menu and then select Sender Authentication from the list.
+To make sure your Route4Me Notifications with white-labeled SendGrid templates don’t go to the spam inbox of your recipients, it’s recommended to Authenticate the Sender of your Email notifications.
+To do so, go to “Settings” from the Navigation Menu and then select “Sender Authentication” from the list.

 Authenticate the email address or domain from which you will send your Route4Me Notifications.

-In the Domain Authentication section, you can set up domain authentication that will allow showing email providers that SendGrid has your permission to send emails on your behalf.
-Authenticating your domain will have a positive impact on your reputation as a sender and your email deliverability.
-To learn more about Authenticating Your Domain, visit this SendGrid support page.
+In the “Domain Authentication” section, you can set up domain authentication that will allow showing Email providers that SendGrid has permission to send Emails on your behalf.
+Authenticating your domain will have a positive impact on your reputation as a sender and your Email deliverability.
+To learn more about Authenticating Your Domain, visit the SendGrid support page.

-In the Single Sender Verification section, you can verify the ownership of a single email address that you want to use as a sender of your Route4Me email notifications.
-To learn more about Verifying a Single Sender email address, visit this SendGrid support page.
+In the “Single Sender Verification” section, you can verify ownership of a single Email address that you want to use as a sender of your Route4Me Email notifications.
+To learn more about Verifying a Single Sender Email Address, visit the SendGrid support page.
+NOTE: You can send your Route4Me Email notifications only from verified Email addresses.

 Make sure to verify the ownership of the email address you will use as a sender of notifications.

-NOTE: Please make sure that you use your SendGrid API key that is shown to you right after you have created it.
+To use your custom SendGrid Email templates with your Route4Me Notifications, you need to specify your SendGrid API key and the preferred SendGrid Template ID in your Route4Me Notifications Module.
+NOTE: Ensure that you use your SendGrid API key that is shown right after you’ve created it.
 If you use the ID of your SendGrid API key (API Key ID), the system will not be able to read it, and your notifications will not be sent.

 Use your copied SendGrid API key for your Route4Me Notifications Module.